Brewing a Nut Brown All Grain Ale: A Recipe and All You Need To Know.

 Hops

 Nut brown ales are best with English hops like East Kent Goldings, Fuggles, Target, Northdown, or Challenger.
-You can also use US hops like Willamette for bittering.

 Aim for 20-30 IBU for the bitterness.
 Balance the malt sweetness with the hop bitterness.